Jennifer Kinon: Biography

-In July 2015, Kinon took a leave of absence from OCD to become the design director of Hillary Clinton's campaign for presidency.
-Kinon put together a team of designers to create a visual design system, a rarity for campaign design utilizing the logo designed by Michael Bierut.
+In July 2015, Kinon took a leave of absence from Champions to become the design director of Hillary Clinton's campaign for presidency.
+Kinon put together a team of designers to create a visual design system, which was unusual for campaign design utilizing the logo designed by Michael Bierut.
 She also incorporated elements of grassroots design, including the slogan #ImWithHer.